mreichelt/kotlin-on-crac/README.md

 For a backend application, this could mean triggering HTTP calls until we've reached a desired performance.

-Now, in a second shell, let's tell CRaC to create the checkpoint:
+Now, in a second shell, let's tell CRaC to create the checkpoint (tip: run `jcmd` to see all running JVM apps if you're unsure):

 ```console
 jcmd path/to/app.jar JDK.checkpoint